Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Missing data imputation

 This new formulation is very close to the problem of retrieving an underlying subspace $\Ub$ from the data $\Yb$ in the \textit{batch} setting, i.e., when $\Yb$ has a fixed number of observations (columns).
-Chi \textit{et al.} \cite{chi2013} extended this problem to \textit{online} subspace estimation with missing data, also known as subspace tracking (ST), i.e., when the original data is gradually constructed from a data stream.
+It also shares clear connections with \textit{online} subspace estimation with missing data, also known as subspace tracking (ST), i.e., when the original data is gradually constructed from a data stream (treated in the \textit{Estimation} section).